mutable-org/mutable/doc/setup.md

 ### `-DBUILD_SHARED_LIBS`: Configure static or shared library build

-- `-DBUILD_SHARED_LIBS=On` -- Recommended for debug and/or developer builds.
+- `-DBUILD_SHARED_LIBS=ON` -- Recommended for debug and/or developer builds.
 Avoids long link times.
-- `-DBUILD_SHARED_LIBS=Off` -- Recommended for release builds.
+- `-DBUILD_SHARED_LIBS=OFF` -- Recommended for release builds.
 Bundles all libraries (ours and third-parties) into the executables.
 Reduces executable's start-up time.

 ### `-DENABLE_SANITIZERS`: Compile with the Address- and UndefinedBehaviorSanitizer